meteor/meteor/README.md

 * `HTML.TEMPLATE_TAG_POSITION.IN_ATTRIBUTE` - Inside the value of an HTML attribute, as in `<div class={{foo}}>`.
 * `HTML.TEMPLATE_TAG_POSITION.IN_RCDATA` - Inside a TEXTAREA or a block helper inside an attribute, where character references are allowed ("replaced character data") but not tags.
 * `HTML.TEMPLATE_TAG_POSITION.IN_RAWTEXT` - In a context where character references are not parsed, such as a script tag, style tag, or markdown helper.

+It's completely normal for `getSpecialTag` to invoke `HTML.parseFragment` recursively on the same scanner (see `shouldStop`).
+If it does so, the same value of `getSpecialTag` must be passed to the second invocation.

+At the moment, template tags must begin with `{`.
+The parser does not try calling `getSpecialTag` for every character of an HTML document, only at token boundaries, and it knows to always end a token at `{`.

 **XXX Better error message for `<div {{k}}={{v}}>`.**